 At work, there is growing evidence that the human-animal bond can help us work.
 BANFIELD™ Pet Hospital’s PAWrometer™ survey suggests pets at work improve morale and increase a sense of work-life balance.
 Our research at WALTHAM finds similar benefits.
 These insights are the impetus for the Pets Work at Work toolkit to help more businesses be pet friendly.

 And let’s not forget the significant health benefits of dog walking.
 Researchers have found that people who walk their dog get at least 30 minutes of physical activity on more days per week than non-dog walkers.
 They also feel safer in their neighborhood.

-In a collaborative study with University of Lincoln, researchers found that dog owners aged 65 and over spent an additional 22 minutes walking each day than those without a dog.
+In a collaborative study, researchers found that dog owners aged 65 and over spent an additional 22 minutes walking each day than those without a dog.
 Plus, dog owners had fewer continuous periods of sitting down.
 Dogs get us up and moving more often.

 There is also significant potential for pets to help fight loneliness.
 In the U.K., studies suggest half a million older people go at least five or six days a week without seeing or speaking to anyone.
 The PEDIGREE® Dog Dates™ program is an example of a lovely opportunity to bring together older people and pets, so all can experience the benefits of being together.

 There is so much research about pets and people, and so much more to be done.
 This quick review of recent WALTHAM-funded projects just scratches the surface.
 But the great news is, research is continuing across many areas of study.